ShayHill/todoist_bot/README.md

 Don't miss the ("or removes") part of that.
 This is a dynamic system.
 If you remove a marker, the labels will be removed a few seconds later.
 So, feel empowered to @park or @activate or @whatever_you_like any project, section, or task for half an hour if that's useful to you.
 But know that any labels you use with this program belong to the program.
 The program will freely add and remove these labels per the logic you select when running the script.
 If you're not sure, see the `--dry-run` argument.

     -h, --help            show this help message and exit -a API_KEY, --api_key API_KEY
                           REQUIRED: your Todoist API Key.
     -s [SERIAL ...], --serial [SERIAL ...]
                           format "label suffix".
 Add [label] to the next (sub)task beneath or at any item with a name ending in [suffix].
 Example:
-                          "next_action --" will add the label `@next_action` to the next task beneath or at any project, section, or task with a name ending in --.
+                          "next_action -n" will add the label `@next_action` to the next task beneath or at any project, section, or task with a name ending in -n.
     -p [PARALLEL ...], --parallel [PARALLEL ...]
                           format "label suffix".
 Add [label] to all childless (sub)tasks beneath or at any item with a name ending in [suffix].
 Example:
                           "actionable -a" will add the label `@actionable` to all childless (sub)tasks beneath or at any project, section, or task with a